 The origin and history of the concept of the Yoga Nadis go back to at least somewhere between the beginning and the second half of the 1st millennium BCE, that is, around 2,500 to 3,000 years ago.

-Do mind that, across millennia, the word Nadi has been used in various ways, that is, depending on the context it was used in it referred to phenomenal, botanical, anatomical, physiological, or artifactual things.
+Do mind that, across millennia, the word Nadi has been used in various ways, and depending on the context it was used in it referred to phenomenal, botanical, anatomical, physiological, or artifactual things.

 Nevertheless, in the 1st millennium BCE the Nadis — as an anatomical occurrence — are mentioned in various Upanishads.
-The Upanishads (Indian sacred texts written between 800 BCE and 300 BCE) are a vast set of Vedic Sanskrit texts that deal with meditation, philosophy, consciousness, and ontological knowledge.
+The early and oldest Upanishads (Indian sacred texts written between 800 BCE and 300 BCE) are a vast set of Vedic Sanskrit texts that deal with meditation, philosophy, consciousness, and ontological knowledge.

-One of the oldest Indian texts using the word Nadi in an anatomical sense is the Brihadaranyaka Upanishad (dated around 700 BCE) in which the Nadis are rather a reference to nerves and the nervous system, which are “ … fine as a hair divided into a thousand parts and are filled with white, blue, brown, green and red fluids.”
+One of the oldest Indian texts using the word Nadi in a physiological sense is the Brihadaranyaka Upanishad (dated around 700 BCE) in which the Nadis are rather a reference to nerves and the nervous system, which are “ … fine as a hair divided into a thousand parts and are filled with white, blue, brown, green and red fluids.”

 In the Chandogya Upanishad, which is dated between 800 BCE and 500 BCE, it’s mentioned that: “There are 101 energy channels (Nadis) of the heart existing.
 One of them is directed to the skullcap.
 Through this one, reaching upwards, immortality (Amrita) can be achieved.
 All other channels are going to various directions — they are doors to death, exitus doorways.”